If you are looking to save more money, you need to follow these money-saving blogs yesterday.

 Take their beginner’s guide to save money post, for example.

-It’s not complicated and designed for a robot, but rather real people like you and me.
+It’s not complicated or designed for a robot, but for real people like you and me.

 4. Dollar Sprout